Oliver-Lorenz-dev/fasta_tools/README.md

 This program was made to take in a DNA sequence in the form of a FASTA file as input.

 This program only allows the use of one option at a time (TODO: allow multiple options at the same time)

+### Tests
+To run tests for this toolkit, run: `pytest` from the root directory of this repo.